IamNotProgrammer/AstroTime/README.md

 use this link
 https://github.com/IamNotProgrammer/AstroTime/releases/download/v0.0.0/astrotime

-Or if youre masohist compile it yourself.
+Or if youre masochist compile it yourself.
 If you're on windows don't ask me how.

 On Linux
 download qt